DanelonLab/YOLO-for-liposomes/README.md

 <img width="142" height="95" alt="image" src="https://github.com/user-attachments/assets/5561a1b5-0eca-4d3c-a953-e9b89c5b7631" />

+Note: YOLO default image input size is 640x640 pixels.
+When using large resolution images or detecting very small objects, increasing the width and height values in the .cfg file is recommended, at the cost of resources.
+Alternatively, large images can be sectioned into smaller sized tiles.
+An ImageJ/FIJI macro for cropping large images into 512X512 pixels sized tiles is provided.

 These files can be created with labelling software, for example Label Studio (https://labelstud.io).
 Example of file:

 <img width="270" height="180" alt="image" src="https://github.com/user-attachments/assets/f012c5a2-f42e-4ee3-8187-91e3b5f17662" />

 The _input_ labelled data for training YOLO is the in following format: **class x y width height**

-#### Image
-YOLO default image input size is 640x640 pixels.
-When using large resolution images or detecting very small objects, increasing the width and height values in the .cfg file is recommended, at the cost of resources.
-Alternatively, large images can be sectioned into smaller sized tiles.
-An ImageJ/FIJI macro for cropping large images into 512X512 pixels sized tiles is provided.

 -	with _class_ being the number of the class (e.g., 0, 1, 2, ...)
 -	with _x_ and _y_ being the center xy coordinate of the bounding box, normalized from 0 to 1 relative to the image size
 -	with _width_ and _height_ being the width and height of the bounding box, normalized from 0 to 1 relative to the image size